pszuster/3scaleTD_gitbook/lab_7_-_exposing_a_soap_service_with_fis.md

 # Lab 7 - Exposing a SOAP Service with FIS {#lab-7-exposing-a-soap-service-with-fis}

 {% hint style='info' %}
 In this lab you will expose an existing SOAP based JEE application running on a JBoss EAP container in the same OCP cluster.
-To do this, you will deploy a Fuse on Openshift application to your Openshift cluster, which was built to expose the SOAP webservice as a REST API.
+To do this, you will deploy a Fuse on Openshift application (formerly known as Fuse Integration Services) to your Openshift cluster, which was built to expose the SOAP webservice as a REST API.
 {% endhint %}

 * Open a web browser and go to [https://github.com/pszuster/3ScaleTD/blob/master/Stores/src/main/java/com/redhat/service/StoresWS.java](https://github.com/pszuster/3ScaleTD/blob/master/Stores/src/main/java/com/redhat/service/StoresWS.java)